paddymills/hss-markdowns/doc/HSSL_DXF_Import_Spec.md

 ### Part Orientation

-The part orientation should match that of the drawing.
+The orientation of all parts/components in the dxf file should match the orientation of the part/component as shown on the shop drawing.

 ### Layers